daughters-in-tech/dit-2025/GUIDELINES.md

     until you decide on which image, please do so to save time
 3. Use your HTML and CSS glossaries as reference if you get stuck

-## 1️⃣ Session One
+## 1️⃣ Exercise One - Discovery 💡
-- First, complete the ABOUT-GLITCH activities in the *reference* folder.
+- First, complete the `ABOUT-CODESPACES.md` activities in the `reference` folder.

 ### Content Development
 - Think about the **content** of your website.
-Make a rough draft or wireframe as a team.
+Make a rough draft or wireframe by yourself or with your parent.
 - What is the topic of your website?
 - What is the audience of your website?
 - What is the message of your website?

-## 2️⃣ Session Two - HTML 🦴
+## 2️⃣ Exercise Two - HTML 🦴

+### Activities
+- Go through the activities in the `index.html` file under `intro-to-html`
+- If you're stuck, you can look through `sample.html`

+### Brainstorm
 _Create the structure and content of your website._

 _Here are a few examples..._